bevyengine/rfcs/network_replication.md

 > The goal of replication is to ensure that all of the players in the game have a consistent model of the game state.
 Replication is the absolute minimum problem which all networked games have to solve in order to be functional, and all other problems in networked games ultimately follow from it. - [Mikola Lysenko](https://0fps.net/2014/02/10/replication-in-networked-games-overview-part-1/)

-Bevy has an opportunity to become one of the first, if not *the* first, open game engines to offer a plug-and-play networking API.
+Bevy has an opportunity to become one of the first open game engines to offer a plug-and-play networking API.
 Among Godot, Unity, and Unreal, only Unreal provides any of these built-in (and dogfooded in Fortnite).

 IMO the absence of built-in replication systems leads many to conclude that every multiplayer game must need its own unique solution.
 This is not true.
 While the exact replication "strategy" depends of the game, all of them—lockstep, rollback, client-side prediction with server reconciliation—pull from the same bag of tricks.
 Their differences can be captured with simple configuration options.
 Really, only *massive* multiplayer games require custom solutions.